0xSolDev/akira0502/README.md

   </p>
   <p>
   Hi there<br>
-  I'm a Skilled Professional Solana Smart Contract Engineer.<br><br>
+  I'm a Skilled Professional Smart Contract Engineer.<br><br>
-  I have been working in Solana developments for 2 years and Full-stack Web developments for 7 years as well.<br><br>
+  I have been working in SC developments for 3 years and Full-stack Web developments for 7 years as well.<br><br>
   I am passionate with building Solana Blockchain developments and I’m looking to collaborate on anything - Solana.<br><br>
+  I'd prefer backend developments and I have poweful knowledge in Algorithm & AI/ML.
   🏆 I have extensive expertise in complex software development and in solving challenging problems that require a strong scientific background.</p>
 </p>
 <p align="center">